syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 ## Create a simple pop-up

-The SfPopupLayout control can be configured entirely in C# code.
+The SfPopupLayout control can be configured entirely in C# code or via designer.
 In this walk through, you will create a new application with SfPopupLayout.
 To create a sample application, follow the topics:

 * [Adding SfPopupLayout in Xamarin.Android](#adding-sfpopuplayout-in-xamarin.android)
 * [Customize positioning](#Customize-positioning)